L3MON4D3/LuaSnip/DOC.md

   Snippets with high priority will be matched to a trigger before those with a lower one.
   The priority for multiple snippets can also be set in `add_snippets`.
+- `snippetType`: string, should be either `snippet` or `autosnippet` (ATTENTION: singular form is used), decides whether this snippet has to be triggered by `ls.expand()` or whether is triggered automatically (don't forget to set `ls.config.setup({ enable_autosnippets = true })` if you want to use this feature).
+If unset it depends on how the snippet is added of which type the snippet will be.

 `s` can also be a single string, in which case it is used instead of `trig`, all other values being defaulted: